 It’s possible to get contractor bonds for jobs such as bid and performance bonds with bad credit.
 If you’re a smaller contractor with severe credit issues you won’t be able to get bonded through standard markets; you’ll need to use the SBA program.
 Keep in mind, you’ll be limited to smaller contracts.
 If you’re a larger contractor with bad credit, you can obtain contract bonds if you provide strong CPA prepared business financials.
 You can fill out our online application to see if you qualify for contract bonding.

 Yes.
-We have access to exclusive programs, including a bad credit bond program, which most other agencies don't.
+We have access to exclusive bad credit surety bond programs, which many other agencies don't.
 You can get an online license & permit bond quote instantly on our website, even if you have a bankruptcy in your credit history.
-It is possible to get a contract or court bond after a bankruptcy, but it must be discharged several years ago and explained in detail.
+It is possible to get a contract or court bond after a bankruptcy, but it must be discharged within 3-5 years ago and explained in detail.